psellars-fraedom/base-boxes/README.md

 * Provide a pipeline template for automated build, import and initialization of boxes
 * Document how to change the Chocolatey version checked for and installed
 * Document how to change the init.bat script to install different versions of the Software Dependencies
-* Provide an internal ISO storage for simpler ISO discovery and download
 * Update box build scripts to install from internal repository (at this time external downloads)